 Treatment for Restless Leg Syndrome

-- A number of medications may be tried to treat the disorder, including central nervous system depressants, benzodiazepines, opioids and anticonvulsants.
-Medication that affect dopamine transmission in the central nervous system (Sinemet, Madopar, Pergolide and Cabergoline) have been shown to help Restless Leg Syndrome.
+- Several medications may treat the disorder, including central nervous system depressants, benzodiazepines, opioids and anticonvulsants.
+Medications that affect dopamine transmission in the central nervous system (Sinemet, Madopar, Pergolide and Cabergoline) have been shown to help with Restless Leg Syndrome.
 Your GP or specialist will provide you with the relevant support and medication if you require it.

-- If you are Iron, folate or magnesium deficient you GP will be able to perform blood test to confirm any deficiencies and prescribe the necessary supplements
+- If you are Iron, folate or magnesium deficient, your GP will be able to perform a blood test to confirm any deficiencies and prescribe the necessary supplements.

 Therapy – Exercise

-- Movement can bring temporary relief from the symptoms of Restless Leg Syndrome, this is why you may feel that walking in the night when you get symptoms feels good.
-Alternatively, performing a program of regular moderate exercise may help reduce your symptoms and help you sleep better.
+- Movement can bring temporary relief from the symptoms of Restless Leg Syndrome.
+This is why you may feel that walking in the night when you get symptoms feels good.
+Alternatively, performing a regular moderate exercise program may help reduce your symptoms and help you sleep better.
 However, excessive exercise has been reported by some patients to aggravate RLS symptoms.